nivetharajaa/FindMaximum/README.md

 ![maximum3.png](./images/maximum3.png)

 ## Result:
-Thus the program to find the maximum of given numbers from the list is written and verified using python programming.3
+Thus the program to find the maximum of given numbers from the list is written and verified using python programming.